justanotherdot/justanotherdot/site/posts/structuring-rust-projects-with-multiple-binaries.md

 Where `init` might do some stubbing or setup work and `run` might launch a service, whatever those tasks may be.

-`sh` is POSIX compliant, which means it's portable, so long as you are careful you do things that are portable.
-Hope isn't really an option so how is this a reasonable suggestion?
-To fix this you can use `shellcheck`[1] which is probably the only linter I recommend.
+`sh` is POSIX compliant, which means it allows us to write highly portable, and therefore shareable, scripts.
+Like anything there are ways things can go wrong but you can address this by using the linter `shellcheck`[1].
 Every shell script you write should have the following

 ```
 #!/bin/sh -eux